alexandr-g/alex-blog/content/posts/2019-12-07/index.md

   - lighthouse audit
 ---

-In this article we're going to create GitHub Action witch is generating Lighthouse on every push.
+In this article we're going to create GitHub Action witch is generating Lighthouse report on every push.
 The goal is to measure, analyze and improve your page performance (initial load, accessibility, usage of best practices, SEO and PWA).
+Lighthouse is taking measures 3 times in a row for better accuracy.

 # Lighthouse